 During an illness, the body develops antibodies designed to fight off that disease.
 Immunizations teach the immune system how to create those antibodies without your child getting sick.

 Keep in mind: Many vaccinations need booster shots to make them the most effective.
-Just one dose typically isn’t enough to produce the amount of antibodies needed to develop the best immune response.
+Just one dose typically isn’t enough to produce the number of antibodies needed to develop the best immune response.
 Depending on the vaccine, you might need one or two as a child and then one later as an adult for optimal immunity.

 What about diseases that are rare in the U.S.?
 Are immunizations for those still important?